kailash-manasarovar/statement/docs/index.md

 ![Ark of Safety](content/images/ark-of-safety.png)

-- I remember telling someone about it in October 2012 in Thailand, just before I moved back to Dénia, and it'll be in my online notes so the gangs will have seen it mentioned when it first *popped up*.
-- Part two, prophetic-horror [*AntiChrist by Jack Chardwood*](https://www.amazon.com/AntiChrist-Jack-Chardwood-ebook/dp/B0167HVL2K/) written in 2015, was inspired by the events at the conservatory of Dénia between 2014-2015, specifically the bizarre relationship with Domingo Lopez Cano, a true-blue misogynist likely serial-killer (the former having the tendency to lead to the latter).
+- Part two, prophetic-horror [*AntiChrist by Jack Chardwood*](https://www.amazon.com/AntiChrist-Jack-Chardwood-ebook/dp/B0167HVL2K/) written in 2015, was inspired by the events at the conservatory of Dénia between 2014-2015, specifically the bizarre relationship with Domingo Lopez Cano, a true-blue misogynist likely serial-killer (the former having the tendency to lead to the latter when you own the police in the region).
-- Themes arising in this book appear to have also been inspired by events going on without my knowledge including while I was unconscious.
-- Part one, multi-universe romance [*Life Without The Liar by Margaret Murphy*](https://www.amazon.com/Life-Without-Liar-Margaret-Murphy-ebook/dp/B00M0CZN94), was inspired, I thought, by the need to heal myself from the 1989 North London rape-gang events; I wonder now if it was inspired instead by my having found Shams after all these years, without being consciously aware of it.
+- Part one, multi-universe romance [*Life Without The Liar by Margaret Murphy*](https://www.amazon.com/Life-Without-Liar-Margaret-Murphy-ebook/dp/B00M0CZN94), was inspired, I thought, by the need to heal myself from the 1989 North London rape-gang events.
+I wonder now if it was inspired instead by my having found Shams after all these years, without being consciously aware of it.

 ## Holy alliances